Expansion of Momentum Space and Full 2$\pi$ Solid Angle Photoelectron Collection in Laser-Based Angle-Resolved Photoemission Spectroscopy by Applying Sample Bias: Determination of Sample Work Function

 Figure~\ref{fig5_workfunction}k shows the angle integrated EDCs from Figs.~\ref{fig5_workfunction}f-j and the total EDC from integrating over the entire electron cone (black line in \cref{fig5_workfunction}k).
 While there are clear Fermi level cutoffs on the high-energy side, the secondary electron cutoffs on the low-energy side appear significantly broadened.
 This makes it difficult to accurately determine its energy position.
 In contrast, \cref{fig5_workfunction}l shows EDCs extracted from the zero detector angle $\varphi^D$ from \cref{fig5_workfunction}f-j which display sharp and well-defined secondary electron cutoffs.
 We emphasize here that the sample work function should be determined from the EDC along the normal emission.
 Therefore, it is crucial to locate precisely the position of the normal emission.
 This is accomplished by the constant energy contours at high binding energy which will shrink into a point at the cutoff energy (\cref{fig5_workfunction}e).
 Among the five cuts, Cut~3 corresponds to this normal emission, as shown by the black curve in Fig.~\ref{fig5_workfunction}l.
 To locate the two cutoff energies unambiguously, we take the first derivative of the EDC from Cut~3 [Fig.~\ref{fig5_workfunction}m].
 Two distinct peaks emerge: the left peak marks the secondary-electron cutoff, while the right corresponds to the Fermi level.
 Their energy separation directly yields the sample work function, giving $W_S = 5.2863(4)$,eV for polycrystalline gold.

 By using this method, we have measured the work function of many materials.
-Figs.~\ref{fig5_workfunction}n-q highlight the measured EDCs along normal emission for several prototypical materials, including \(Bi_2Se_3\) (\cref{fig5_workfunction}n), overdoped $Bi_2Sr_2CaCu_2O_8$ (Bi2212) (\cref{fig5_workfunction}o), $LiFeAs$ (\cref{fig5_workfunction}p) and $CsV_3Sb_5$ (\cref{fig5_workfunction}q).
+Figs.~\ref{fig5_workfunction}n-q highlight the measured EDCs along normal emission for several prototypical materials, including Bi\(_2\)Se\(_3\) (\cref{fig5_workfunction}n), overdoped Bi2212 (\cref{fig5_workfunction}o), LiFeAs (\cref{fig5_workfunction}p) and CsV\(_3\)Sb\(_5\) (\cref{fig5_workfunction}q).
 We have measured the work function of many materials and the results are listed in Table~I.